-How will my postgraduate student income affect the amount of ESA (IR) and HB I get?
+How will my postgraduate student income affect the amount of ESA (IR) and HB I get (existing claimants only)?

 Thirty percent of the maximum goverment loan that you are eligible for will be taken into account as income for your means tested benefits.
 We understand that this means that if you choose not to take a government loan where you are eligible, this amount will still be taken into account.
 This should not be applied if you are a part time student claiming Universal Credit who is subject to a “no work related requirement”.

 If you are receiving the Disabled Students Allowances from Student Finance England, these will not affect your benefit entitlement.

 What do I need to tell my JCP and HB offices?

 You must tell your JCP and HB offices in writing as soon as your circumstances change.
 This includes: when you become a full-time student see sample letter 1, take time out of your studies, or complete your course.
-You must also send your JCP and HB offices proof of your student income such as a QMUL studentship or a PCDL for living costs or a PGL.
+You must also send your JCP and HB offices proof of your student income such as a QMUL studentship or a Master's or Doctoral loan.

-Full time postgraduates need to have the required NI contributions or be getting DLA or be getting the Personal Independence Payment (PIP) in order to be eligible to claim ESA.
+Full time postgraduates need to have the required NI contributions or be getting DLA or be getting the Personal Independence Payment (PIP) in order to be eligible to continue to claim ESA.

-If you are in receipt of a research council award, a postgraduate studentship or stipend you may not get ESA (IR) during the course because your student income may be too high but you might still get a reduced amount of HB.
-If you are only getting a government loan, 30% is taken into account so you should be able to get some ESA(IR).
+If you are in receipt of a research council award, a postgraduate studentship or stipend you may not get ESA (IR) during the course because your student income may be too high but you might still get a reduced amount of UC.
+If you are only getting a government loan, 30% is taken into account so you should be able to continue to get some ESA(IR).
 How much you get depends on your individual circumstances.
 A Welfare Adviser in the Advice and Counselling Service can check this for you.

 If you do not get ESA, your HB office will expect you to meet limited capability for work regulations in order to continue to get HB.
 Contact a Welfare Adviser for advice about this.